adigaandyt/LetsReview-Infra/README.md

-# Infrastructure as Code for LetsReview (STILL A WORK IN PROGRESS)
+# Infrastructure as Code for LetsReview
-This repository contains Terraform configurations for provisioning and managing the cloud infrastructure (EKS) required by the [LetsReview](https://github.com/adigaandyt/LetsReview).
+This repository contains Terraform configurations for provisioning and managing the cloud infrastructure (EKS) required by the [LetsReview](https://github.com/adigaandyt/LetsReview-App).
 It defines the infrastructure in a declarative manner, ensuring consistency, reproducibility, and version control for all cloud resources.
-Terraform Infrastructure as Code that deploys an EKS cluster and installs ArgoCD onto the cluster on deployment.
+Terraform Infrastructure as Code that deploys an EKS cluster and installs [ArgoCD](https://github.com/adigaandyt/LetsReview-GitOps) onto the cluster on deployment which is used for GitOps with an app of apps pattern.
-It's a part of a CI/CD project for [LetsReview](https://github.com/adigaandyt/LetsReview) an app that gets deployed onto the EKS Cluster with [ArgoCD app of apps repo](https://github.com/adigaandyt/ourlibrary_gitops)

 ## Prerequisites
 Before you begin, you will need: